-GAA Launch Gambling Awareness Campaign ‘Reduce the Odds’
+GAA Gambling Awareness

-The GAA’s new gambling awareness campaign, ‘Reduce the Odds’, aims to protect the wellbeing of GAA members and the integrity of Gaelic Games.
+The GAA’s gambling awareness campaign, ‘Reduce the Odds’, aims to protect the wellbeing of GAA members and the integrity of Gaelic Games.

 The campaign reinforces the ground-breaking decision by GAA Congress 2018 to prohibit the sponsorship by a betting firm of any GAA competition, team, playing gear, or facility.
 Specifically, the campaign aims to:

-· inform all members of the Association’s rules relating to gambling
+- inform all members of the Association’s rules relating to gambling

-· highlight research identifying athletes as an at-risk group in relation to problem gambling
+- highlight research identifying athletes as an at-risk group in relation to problem gambling

-· signpost persons in need of help to support services available in Ireland
+- signpost persons in need of help to support services available in Ireland

 GAA rules governing the area of gambling include the successful 2017 motion to Congress prohibiting any player, team, member of a management team, or match official, from betting on any element of a game in which they are involved.
 The monitoring of this rule has been strengthened by the recent development of memorandums of understanding (MOU) between the GAA and the Irish Bookmakers Association and Betfair / Paddy Power.
 The MOUs allow for the sharing of sensitive information should either party suspect that their rules or terms and conditions have been broken.
 Sanctions include suspension and possible disbarment from the Association.